 The GRA Council is responsible for the governance of the organisation, with Research Groups driving the action.
 The four Research Groups carry out the work plan of the GRA by identifying opportunities, improving knowledge and sharing results.
 Much of the Research Groups' work relies on experts working across boundaries to advance collective knowledge.
 To support this goal, each Research Group supports Networks that focus on specific aspects of emissions research.
-Additionally, in 2021, the GRA Council established the Indigenous Research Network (IRN), co-led by New Zealand and Samoa.
-The IRN was created to support indigenous knowledge and researchers and to strengthen indigenous voices in global agricultural issues.
+Additionally, in 2023, the GRA Council established the Mediterranean Agriculture Network, led by CIHEAM.
+This will provide an opportunity to promote a new mitigation paradigm among countries in the Mediterranean region and collaborate on joint projects and activities.
 Learn more here: globalresearchalliance.org/community Join the GRA!

 Benefits of GRA membership include access to training and fellowships for early career scientists, awards and exchanges for senior scientists, research funds that encourage collaborative projects among member countries and partner organisations, participation in regional and topic specific science networks for researchers to share datasets and encouraging common measurement protocols.
 Membership is open to any State represented by their competent authority (e.g. the nominated lead government department or agency).
 Participation in the GRA is on a voluntary basis, there is no cost to joining or annual membership fee.
 It is for each member to determine the nature and extent of its participation in any GRA activities.
+Contact us:

-Contact us: Website globalresearchalliance.org
+Website globalresearchalliance.org